Step 4: Scanning your VST plug-ins inside Lié Standalone

 After completion of the firmware update, Lié will tell you that your plug-in folder is still empty and suggests performing a first plug-in scan.
 Confirm this suggestion.
 You can always trigger the plug-in scan at a later point by navigating to Menu -> Plugin Manager, then clicking on Options at the bottom and selecting "Scan for new or updated VST plugins".

 A window will pop up, asking you for the VST plug-in directories on your computer.

 On a Windows computer, there is no standard folder for VST plug-ins.
 By default, the list will only contain the standard directory that UVI Workstation's VST plug-in is installed in (C:\Program Files\Vstplugins).
 This is a popular folder used for VST plugins on Windows.
 Please add all folders containing the VST 64bit instrument plug-ins that you want to use inside Lié.
 Click on the '+' symbol to add folders.

 On a Mac, the directory for VST plug-ins is standardized.
 Normally, you don't need to change anything.

-If some of your plug-ins are listed in red, they may have a compatibility issue with Lié or their license is not activated properly: You can try to use “Force-scan” in “Options” to get them to work inside Lié anyway.
+Note: If some of your plug-ins are listed in red, they may have a compatibility issue with Lié or their license is not activated properly: You can try to use “Force-scan” in “Options” to get them to work inside Lié anyway.
 However, this procedure may cause instabilities with your DAW.

 You can now start playing the factory sounds in Lié Standalone.
-To load a factory preset, just double-click on it or step through the preset list via pushing the left or right Button on Touché (SE).
+To load a factory preset, just double-click on it or step through the preset list by pushing the left or right Button on Touché (SE).

 You can also create your own mappings for all your VST instruments that were recognized by Lié.
 To create your own plug-in preset with 3rd party VST instruments, please refer to this article: Creating a new Plug-in Preset